caloni/journal/content/posts/awk.md

 >
-> Awk also maintains a delicate balance between being a line-oriented utility like grep and a full programming language. - Andy Oram
+> Awk maintains a delicate balance between being a line-oriented utility like grep and a full programming language. - Andy Oram
 >

 ## Program